HostingMe/docker-wordpress/README.md

 1. Clone this repository to your local machine.
 2. Install Docker and Docker Compose if you haven't already.
 3. Configure the Docker Compose environment variables to match your project requirements.
-4. Run `docker-compose up -d` to start the WordPress site and associated services.
+4. Run `docker compose up --build -d` to start the WordPress site and associated services.
 5. Access your WordPress site by navigating to http://localhost in your browser.

 ### Setting up Redis Cache